 Today I am here to help you get Google AdSense approval.
 Quite a few people have asked me about this, so I have put together 12 tips that’ll help you get approved quickly.

 Google AdSense, truth be told, can be a pretty tricky beast if you’ve never been approved before.
 If you already have a website that’s been approved on Google AdSense, it’s pretty simple to get other websites onto your account.

 But what about those who have never been approved, or are having a lot of problems getting approved?
 That’s exactly who this list is for.

 Before I begin, I want to mention a platform called Ezoic.
-This platform works with Google AdSense and uses artificial intelligence to more strategically place your ads in certain areas without completely ruining your user experience.
+This platform works with Google AdSense (which I love, by the way) and uses artificial intelligence to more strategically place your ads in certain areas without completely ruining your user experience.

 Basically, Ezoic allows you to make more money once you have ads on your website and everything is going well.

 In addition to that, they also have a new plugin for website speed, if your website is really slow.
 It’s a super automated, cool plugin, so definitely check that out as well.

 WATCH THIS BLOG POST IN VIDEO FORMAT